Bhopal: Air

-The Raja Bhoj International Airport is located near the suburb of Bairagarh (formerly known as Sant Hirdaram Nagar) and is the primary airport serving the state of Madhya Pradesh, India.
+The Raja Bhoj International Airport is located near the suburb of Bairagarh (formerly known as Sant Hirdaram Nagar) and is the primary airport serving the state of Madhya Pradesh.

-There are three routes or ways to reach the airport: (1) Via Bairagad, (2) Via Panchvati, (3) Via Gandhi Nagar road (N.H 12).
+There are three routes or ways to reach the airport: Bairagad, Panchvati, or Gandhi Nagar road (N.H 12).
 From within the city, VIP Road, a four-lane road takes one to the airport, which lies 15 km to the north of the city.
 International flights began operations in 2010.

-Air India, Spice Jet and Indigo operate domestic direct flight services.
+Air India, SpiceJet and Indigo operate domestic direct flight services.
 As of April 2023, Bhopal has non-stop flights to New Delhi, Mumbai, Jaipur, Ahmedabad, Udaipur, Bangalore, Hyderabad, Mopa, Agra, Prayagraj and Raipur.

 There are no international flights from Bhopal.